-Do not stop travelling, listening and asking.
+Do not stop traveling, listening and asking.

 International Travel Festival

 In line with the concept of tolerance and travel, the Moroccan Association of Ibn Battuta has put up an upcoming event that will feature the many aspects of travel.
-The Second Edition of International Festival of Ibn Battuta is happening on November 9-12, 2017 at the city of Tangier in Morocco.
+The Second Edition of International Festival of Ibn Battuta is happening on November 9-12, 2017 in the city of Tangier in Morocco.
 This year’s theme will evolve on “Travelers, the Ambassadors of Peace.”

 To know more about the event, visit http://ibnbattuta.ma/